Vaccination: Should we vaccinate?Questions we are asked as vets:

 Vaccinate for Distemper, Adenovirus and Parvovirus at 12 weeks plus of age.

-Then blood test for antibodies to the viruses a month later.
-Repeat if necessary after this
+Then Titre test for antibodies to the viruses a month later.
+Repeat only if necessary after this

-Boosters - Titre test first and then decide the main virus vaccine last for years in most cases.
+Boosters - First Titre test (Vaccicheck) and then decide.
+The main virus vaccines last for years in most cases.
 I can arrange to have this blood test taken and tested.
-See Vaccicheck for more details

 Cats and Kittens